 Can I freeze this quinoa bread?

-This bread is great for slicing and then frozen in single slices.
+This high protein bread is great for slicing and then freeze in single slices.
 Thaw at room temperature and toast the slices before serving to further lower their glycemic index.

 Looking for other easy gluten-free sourdough bread recipes?
 Check out my artisan bread loaf or these amazing naan that use sourdough discard.